 The Immunization History section of the patient’s chart displays the patient’s vaccine records.
 You can review immunizations, vaccine-preventable diseases, and forecasting of the patient’s upcoming immunizations.

-The same information can also appear as a component on a patient chart note.
+The same information can optionally appear as a component on a chart note for a visit.

 When you review a patient’s immunization record, either in a chart note or in the Immunization History section of the chart, PCC EHR can display a list of upcoming immunizations for the patient.
 PCC displays Forecasting Results and Forecasting Warnings from the IMMUCAST™ service by Scientific Technologies Corporation.
 STC uses an immunization rule set built on the ACIP immunization schedule guidelines from the CDC.